Anna S. Pruitt, PhD

 Research-based.
 Community-led.
 Systems-focused.

-Anna S. Pruitt, PhD is a community psychologist whose research focuses on understanding and addressing poverty through community-led solutions.
+Anna S. Pruitt, PhD is an assistant professor of community psychology at the University of Hawaiʻi – West Oʻahu, whose research focuses on understanding and addressing poverty through community-led solutions.

 Her research has focused primarily on the effects of extreme poverty—particularly, housing and food insecurity—and the ways in which poverty’s systematic and disproportionate impacts contribute to health disparities.